Kaspersky Lab: Market assessments and reception

-According to PC Magazine, Kaspersky AntiVirus and competitor Bitdefender are both consistently ranked at the top in independent competitive tests.
-PC Magazine's own malware and phishing tests had similar results and praised the software's "bonus security tools".
-Under "Cons" the magazine said it took longer than expected to complete a scan.
-The same magazine said the Kaspersky Total Security product had an "impressive feature list" and praised the extra features in the Total Security product, like password management, encryption and parental controls.
-PC Magazine said the product had scored highly in lab tests for antivirus, antiphishing and other features.
-It had "so-so" scores in anti-malware tests and wasn't able to catch all spam.
+According to 2016 reviews in PC Magazine, Kaspersky AntiVirus and competitor Bitdefender were both consistently ranked at the top in independent competitive tests.
+PC Magazine's own malware and phishing tests showed similar results.
+Noted pros — “bonus security tools” and a large number of Kaspersky Total Security features, including password management, encryption and parental control software.
+Minuses — scanning took longer than expected.
+The product received high scores in lab tests for antivirus, antiphishing and other features and “average” scores in tests for antivirus and spam filtering.

 Kaspersky's 2013 Endpoint Security for Windows product was the top-ranked enterprise antivirus software in a competitive test by Dennis Technology Labs, followed by Symantec Endpoint Protection.
-AV-Comparatives has awarded Kaspersky "Product of the Year" for 2015, based on the number of high scores it has gotten throughout the year on a wide range of tests.
+AV-Comparatives awarded Kaspersky "Product of the Year" for 2015, based on the number of high scores it received throughout the year on a wide range of tests.
 PC Magazine praised the software's features, but said it lacked policy management and deployment options.
-Kaspersky's parental controls software was reviewed by PC Magazine.
-The reviewer said it was "well-rounded, very affordable parental control and monitoring".
-It praised the software's content filtering, child profiles, social media monitoring and other features, but criticized that some features were only available on iOS or Android.
+Kaspersky's parental control software has been praised by PC Magazine for its “very affordable parental control and monitoring,” software content filtering, child profiles, social media monitoring and other features.
+Downsides noted: some features only available for iOS or Android.

 The anti-virus software testing group AV-Comparatives gave the Windows XP version of Kaspersky AV an "Advanced+" rating (its highest) in both its February 2008 on-demand detection test (with the fourth highest detection rate among 16 products tested).
 However, in the Retrospective/Proactive Test May 2008, Kaspersky received the "Standard" rating, detecting 21% of new malware with 1-month old signatures and receiving a substantial amount of false positives.